 How To Personally Share Your Faith

-A school is a tapestry of students with a variety of interests, family experiences, ethnic backgrounds and challenges.
+A school is a tapestry of students with a variety of interests, ethnic backgrounds and personal stories.

-What all students have in common, however, is that they were created to have a personal relationship with God, and nearly all of them think about God and eternity.
-The problem is, there is often a shortage of people to share the truth about God that they are looking for, so, a lot of inaccurate information floats among students.
-That’s where we come in.
+But what all students have in common is that they were created to have a relationship with God, and nearly all of them think about God and eternity.
+The problem is, there is often a shortage of people to share the truth about God, so a lot of inaccurate information floats among students.
+That’s why we are vital.
 Jesus said, “Ask the Lord of the harvest, therefore, to send out workers into his harvest field.”
 (Matthew 9:38) The solution is workers (friends) who pray, care and share.
-Everyone is needed – students, youth leaders, parents, educators.
+Everyone is needed to share the love and truth of God – students, youth leaders, parents, educators.

 The greatest act of love we can show another person is to help introduce them to the One who created them by sharing the Gospel of Jesus Christ.